 The post of Chairman receives an honorarium of £10,000 per annum, the post of Vice-Chair receives an honorarium of £3,500 per annum.
 The members’ positions are unpaid, with members receiving expenses only.

-The Chairman and Council members have individual and collective responsibility to the Minister of Culture, Arts and Leisure (or, in the absence of a locally devolved administration, a Minister from the NIO) for the governance of the Arts Council.
+The Chairman and Council members have individual and collective responsibility to the Minister for Communities (or, in the absence of a locally devolved administration, a Minister from the NIO) for the governance of the Arts Council.

 The Board is responsible for: